NotArb/Jupiter/BOTCONFIG.md

 - `entry_max_slippage_bps`: The maximum slippage allowed for entry swaps (in basis points).
 - `entry_max_auto_slippage_bps`: The maximum automatic slippage for entry swaps (in basis points).
 - `entry_max_accounts`: The maximum number of accounts that can be used for entry swaps.
-- `entry_dexes`: The list of DEXes allowed for entry swaps.
+- `entry_dexes`: A list of DEXes allowed for entry swaps.
-- `entry_exclude_dexes`: The list of DEXes to exclude from entry swaps.
+- `entry_exclude_dexes`: A list of DEXes to exclude from entry swaps.
 - `entry_max_price_impact`: The maximum price impact allowed for entry swaps (as a percentage).
 - `exit_only_direct_routes`: Restrict the exit swaps to direct routes only.
 - `exit_restrict_intermediate_tokens`: Restrict the use of intermediate tokens during exit swaps.